spyrash/spyrash/README.md

 - 👋 Hi, I’m @spyrash (nickname of course).
 - 👀 I’m interested in front-end,back-end and all sort of programming field like Artificial Intelligence and engineering
-- 🌱 I’m currently learning Algorithm in Java/C and the optimal cost of each operation.
+- 🌱 I was learning Algorithm in Java/C and the optimal cost of each operation.
 - 📫 How to reach me diego.petrucci@outlook.com
 - I'm currently an University student at Sapienza(Rome) on March 2022 I should be graduated.
+- Now i'm following a course in php,Simfony,html,css and js web development at Links s.p.a.